TalicZealot/speedrun-race-discord-bot/README.md

 * Pager

 ### changelog
+#### 1.3.2
+* Added an automatic kadgar link.
+Unfortunately Discord does not allow bots to see people's linked social media accounts, even though they put them there publically, so if a user's Twitch has a different username it has to be set with the ".stream" command.
 #### 1.3.1
 * Fixed scores being calculated before final player array sort.
 * Added rank command to check player standings without showing the whole leaderboard.